signalfx/signalfx-dotnet-tracing/docs/metrics.md

 The SignalFx Instrumentation for .NET supports trace metrics collection.

-To enable additional metrics related to traces, set the `SIGNALFX_TRACE_METRICS_ENABLED` environment variable to `true` for your .NET process.
+To enable additional metrics related to traces, set the `SIGNALFX_METRICS_Traces_ENABLED` environment variable to `true` for your .NET process.

 | Metric                                   | Description                                               | Type     |